 Xfinity bundles in your area

-If you’re in the market for more than just internet, bundling multiple services gets you the best Xfinity internet prices.
+If you’re in the market for more than just internet and don’t want an Xfinity internet-only plan, bundling multiple services gets you the best Xfinity internet prices.
 Depending on where you live, you can save up to $20 off two services, $40 off three services, and $60 off four services (Xfinity offers home security plans in some areas).

 To learn more about what to expect from multiple Xfinity services, head over to our Xfinity bundles review.